Find Affordable College Courses

 288 Yearly Graduations

 Liberty University comes in at #7 on our list of the most popular colleges offering master's degrees in teaching students with disabilities.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-For the 2020-2021 academic year, 288 master's degrees were handed out to teaching students with disabilities majors at Liberty University.
-Of these students, 84% were women and 16% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+During the most recent year for which we have data, 288 people received their master's degree in teaching students with disabilities from Liberty University.
+About 89% of this group were women, and 22% were students from an underrepresented racial-ethnic group.

 #8